 The Tsinghua Hephaestus is a RoboCup Humanoid League team running at Dept. of Automation, Tsinghua University, China, since July 2006.
 Our current research interest is focused on bipedal locomotion[1][2][3][4], robot self-localization[5][6], reinforcement learning and model predictive control.
-The humanoid team had taken part in the RoboCup2007 and RoboCup2008 both in KidSize and TeenSize.
+The humanoid team had taken part in the RoboCup 2007-2008 both in KidSize and TeenSize.
 In the RoboCup2008, our TeenSize team got the 2nd place and our KidSize team went into the Round Robin2.
 Moreover, our TeenSize team got the 3rd place in Robocup 2009 and 2010.
 From 2011 and on we started to participate in Adultsize.
-We got the 3rd place in RoboCup2011, 2rd in Robocup2012 and 3rd in 2013 and 2014.
-Now we have been getting prepared for Robotcup 2016 with our new designed Adultsize Humanoid robot Strider Pro.
-We developed an AdultSize humanoid soccer robot (THU-Strider) for Tsinghua Hephaestus RoboCup team in RoboCup 2011 to RoboCup 2015.
-Strider Pro is an upgrade version of THU-Strider.
-The main goal is to develop a stable and fast walking soccer robot.
-A gait algorithm based on passive dynamic walking (Virtual Slope Walking) is been adopt for walking gait generation and ZMP based Model Predictive Control is adopted for kicking and path planning.
+We got the 3rd place in RoboCup2011, 2rd in Robocup2012, 3rd in 2013 and 2014 and 4th in 2016.
+Now we have been getting prepared for Robotcup 2017 with our new designed Adultsize Humanoid robot Strider S1.
+We developed an AdultSize humanoid soccer robot (THU-Strider) in RoboCup 2011 to RoboCup 2015.
+Strider Pro(the 4th place in 2016, Leipzig) is just an upgrade version of THU-Strider, but Strider S1 is a qualitative leap forward.
+Our goal is to develop a stable and fast walking soccer robot.
+A gait algorithm based on passive dynamic walking (Virtual Slope Walking) has been adopt for walking gait generation and ZMP based Model Predictive Control is adopted for kicking and path planning.
 This document will give a general view of the robot.